ZJUVAI/Newclid/docs/manual/default_files/definitions.rst

 Definitions are the basic building blocks for the statement of problems.
 Each definition works as a function, demanding a certain collection of arguments, in order to create new points, and add corresponding predicates to the proof state (see details in :ref:`Adding new problems`).

+Constructions that are not points directly can be subject to intersection, otherwise they generate point coordinates through a random choice.

-The definitions available in the defs.txt file are the following (definitions in section :ref:`New Definitions` were added by us and are available in new_defs.txt):
+The definitions available in the defs.txt file are listed below.
+The definitions in section :ref:`New Definitions` were added by us.

-Constructions that are not points directly should be subject to intersection.
+The original AlphaGeometry also had definitions "on_aline2" and "cc_tangent0", which were not functional, and "on_opline", which depended on the half-line class, which was eliminated.
+We also renamed the previous "eq_trapezoid" definition to "iso_trapezoid".

 Legacy definitions
 ------------------